 A key aspect of our strategy is to selectively enter into collaboration agreements with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected product candidates.
-The ongoing research term of our agreements with Allergan will end in March 2013, unless extended, and additional payments from our agreements with Allergan are dependent on successful advancement of our applicable product candidates.
-There is no guarantee that revenues from our ongoing collaborations will continue at current or past levels.
-Given the current economic environment, it is possible that collaborators may elect to reduce their external spending.
+The research term of our 2003 agreement with Allergan ended in March 2013, and additional payments from our two ongoing agreements with Allergan are dependent upon successful advancement of our applicable product candidates.
+Unless these milestones are met or a new research term is undertaken, we will not receive future revenues from our current collaborations with Allergan.